By Dinesh Wagle on November 20th, 2004 in Wagle Monologues

-However, I can tell you how important they are.
-Huge.
+However, I can tell you how important they are to me.
+Very important.
 Daari generate talks, start conversations, and create such an atmosphere where people feel free to express themselves.
-Ditto with my daari.
 They are thought provokers.
 They attract attention from both sexes.
-You might understand why my daari is popular among females.
-I will explain why male are interested in my daari.
+You might understand why my daari is popular among women.
+I will explain why men are interested in my daari.

-Let’s start the discourse, I call it Daari Mahatmye, from the news.
-Today, I am no longer a bearded man today.
-I am a beardless man.
+Let’s start the discourse, I call it Daari Mahatmye, from the latest news.
+Today, I am no longer a bearded man.
 No daari, clean shaved face, cute and shining, at least for some of you people out there.

 This is today.
 Until yesterday, the story was different.
 I was a man with beard.
-Daari was my identity.
-Some colleagues would call me “Daari” or “Daariwal”, the person who grows daari.
+My daari was my identity.
+Some colleagues would call me “Daariwal”, the person who grows daari, or just “Daari”.
 I certainly didn’t have thick daari.
 They were somewhat bushy, thin, black but beautiful.
-That’s why at this moment, I am tremendously missing them.
+That’s why, at this moment, I am missing them.

-Ameet Dhakal, the News Editor at the Post too would remember Taliban or something like that whenever he saw me.
+Ameet Dhakal, the News Editor at the Post too would remember Taliban or something similar whenever he saw me.
 “Oh..
-Dinesh”, once he told me before talking something about Daari.
-He wouldn’t shave on Saturdays.
+Dinesh”, he once told me before talking something about Daari.
+He said he shaved everyday except on Saturdays.
 That’s a day of relief for his cute daari.

 Almost everyone would talk about my daari whenever they saw me.
 I would patiently hear their comments.
 For some, I was in deep tragedy.
-For some, I was a damn lazy.
-For some beautiful females, I was a handsome gusy.
-For other females, I was a Jhyaure.
+For others, I was a lazy man.
+For some beautiful women, I was a handsome guy.
+For other women, I was a jhyaure.

-After hearing so much reference of Muslim personalities regarding my daari, I became determined to find the relationship of daari and Muslim religion.
-After doing a small search on Google, I found one website with this text (edited version):
+After hearing so much references of Muslim personalities regarding my daari, I became determined to find the relationship of daari and Islam.
+A quick search on Google and I found one website with this text (edited version):